 Again, before you go out and buy something you don’t need, talk to us.

 A pipe band is composed of bagpipes, snare drums, tenor drums (although this can comprise a range of drums from soprano to baritone as well as a tenor), and a bass drum.

 What is involved in learning the bagpipes or drums?

 Pipers start by leaning on a practice chanter, which is similar to a recorder, before moving on to a full set of bagpipes.
-Snare drumming students learn with pipe band drumsticks and a practice pad, and tenor and bass students learn to play rhythms and flourish with mallets (beaters).
+Snare drumming students learn with pipe band drumsticks and a practise pad, and tenor and bass students learn to play rhythms and flourish with mallets (beaters).
 All students learn music theory and how to read and write music.

 How long does it take to learn the bagpipes or drums?

-The time required to progress from practice chanter to bagpipes or practice pad to snare drum depends on many things, such as the previous musical experience, time spent practicing, and the capability focus of the student.
+The time required to progress from practice chanter to bagpipes or practise pad to snare drum depends on many things, such as the previous musical experience, time spent practicing, and the capability focus of the student.
 Therefore, progression can take anywhere from about six months to two years.

 How old do I have to be to start learning?

 A good age to begin learning to play the bagpipe or drums is 8 or 9 years old (this is when your hands/fingers are big enough to cover the holes in the chanter or hold the drumsticks), and there is no age limit to how old you can be to start learning.
 Whether you are a kid, or just a kid at heart, the only thing you need is an open mind and a desire to learn!

 What does is cost, and how do we raise money?